AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/create-sweepstakes.md

    >
    >To save time, you can use the **Clone From** option to copy all settings from an existing sweepstakes.

    The sweepstakes editor opens in a new window.
 The default settings are all good, but you still need to configure a few details.
-We’ll show you how in the next steps.
+We'll show you how in the next steps.

 1. Click **Sweepstakes Details**.